Bristol-Braille/canute-dev-kit/README.md

-# canute-dev-kit
+# Canute Driver Development Kit

-Firmware and hardware to help driver development for the Canute electronic Braille reader.
+Firmware and hardware to help with driver development of the Canute electronic Braille reader.